abpframework/abp/docs/en/Upgrading.md

 ### Database Migrations

+> Warning: Be careful if you are migrating your database since you may have data loss in some cases.
+Carefully check the generated migration code before executing it.
+It is suggested to take a backup of your current database.

 When you upgrade to a new version, it is good to check if there is a database schema change and upgrade your database schema if your database provider is **Entity Framework Core**;

 * Use `Add-Migration "Upgraded_To_Abp_4_1"` or a similar command in the Package Manager Console (PMC) to create a new migration (Set the `EntityFrameworkCore.DbMigrations` as the Default project in the PMC and `.DbMigrator` as the Startup Project in the Solution Explorer, in the Visual Studio).